 On the other hand, homeowners who aren’t particularly concerned about the cost to pay for repairs when the need arises may not find much value in this or any home warranty.
 That may also hold true for homeowners who have extended warranties already attached to their most expensive appliances and home systems, as coverage may overlap between those warranties and any separate home warranty they might purchase.

 Although discount opportunities are very limited, American Home Shield’s monthly rates and technician fees are pretty reasonable for a home warranty.
 If customers decide later on that they don’t need the protection of a home warranty, they can always cancel their policy and receive at least a partial refund.
 Despite their strengths, many home warranty companies have glaring weaknesses, but that’s not the case with American Home Shield.
 The provider offers very well-rounded coverage at a price that is comparable to other home warranties.
-As such, this home warranty could be worth it for many homeowners looking to protect their home systems and appliances in the event they need to be repaired.
+So, is American Home Shield worth it?
+For many homeowners, this home warranty could be worth it to help them protect their home systems and appliances in the event they need to be repaired.

 We independently reviewed this service by weighing the company’s claims against first-hand experience with its professionals.
 However, due to factors such as franchising, human error, and more, please note that individual experiences with this company may vary.